keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

 The Keptn Bridge contains a switch to enable/disable OpenID Connect-based authentication.
 This switch also enables session cookies.

-You can enable/disable OpenID via the Helm Chart values when installing Keptn:
+You can enable/disable OpenID via the Helm Chart values when installing Keptn setting `enabled` to `true`:

 ```
 bridge: